-- Sexual violence is a physical act of aggression or force or the threat thereof that involves the touching of another's intimate parts or forcing a person to touch any person's intimate parts.
-Intimate parts, as defined in Minnesota Statutes section 609.341, includes the primary genital area, groin, inner thigh, buttocks, or breast, as well as the clothing covering these areas. - 2.
-Sexual violence may include, but is not limited to: - a. touching, patting, grabbing, or pinching another person's intimate parts - b. coercing, forcing, or attempting to coerce or force the touching of anyone's intimate parts; - c. coercing, forcing, or attempting to coerce or force sexual intercourse or a sexual act on another; or d. threatening to force or coerce sexual acts, including the touching of intimate parts or intercourse, on another.
+- 1. Sexual violence is a physical act of aggression or force or the threat thereof which involves the touching of another's intimate parts, or forcing a person to touch any person's intimate parts.
+Intimate parts, as defined in Minn.
+Stat. § 609.341, includes the primary genital area, groin, inner thigh, buttocks, or breast, as well as the clothing covering these areas. - 2.
+Sexual violence may include, but is not limited to: - a. touching, patting, grabbing, or pinching another person's intimate parts, whether that person is of the same sex or the opposite sex; - b. coercing, forcing, or attempting to coerce or force the touching of anyone's intimate parts;

+- c. coercing, forcing, or attempting to coerce or force sexual intercourse or a sexual act on another; or - d. threatening to force or coerce sexual acts, including the touching of intimate parts or intercourse, on another.